 Let's get this out of the way right off - Metro: Exodus has the longest load times I've ever seen in a video game.
 Any time you're getting ready to play, well, be prepared to sit 3-5 minutes before it loads whatever stage you happen to be in.
 The counter to that is, typically once a given location/stage/region loads, you won't have to deal with another load screen for the rest of that session.
 Unless you die.
 Which I did.
 Several times.

-The stages each encompass wildly different areas and people, although the people are almost uniformly hostile to outsiders.
+Each stages encompasses wildly different areas and people, although the people are almost uniformly hostile to outsiders.
 There's an anti-technology community living in the remains of a rail town along the Volga, the waters of which are patrolled by the Tsarfish (a catfish the size of a whale shark.)
-I was fond of the Caspian Sea level, which is mostly a desert, controlled by some doofus calling himself "The Baron."
+I was fond of the Caspian level, which is mostly a desert, controlled by some doofus calling himself "The Baron."
 He even has a toady who starts all radio announcements with, 'The Baron is about to begin speaking!' *pause* 'The Baron is speaking!'

-This led to high comedy after I freed a bunch of his slaves from a rusted-out freighter, and as I drove away in one of his crappy trucks, the Baron interrupts to toady to berate me for messing with his little fiefdom, and asking me if I felt like I was clever.
+This led to high comedy after I freed a bunch of his slaves from a rusted-out freighter, and as I drove away in one of his crappy trucks, the Baron interrupts the toady to berate me specifically for messing with his little fiefdom, and asking if I felt like I was clever.
 Well, I certainly did after he lost his shit about it.

 One thing the game does, before you enter each region, you spend some time on the train.
-As much or as little as you want.
-This can be time to ready your gear, but it's also a chance to hang out with the rest of the Spartans.
-You don't get dialogue options or anything, but you can listen in on their conversations, or if you pick up the guitar in the Volga, have a jam session with your comrades-in-arms.
+As much or little as you want.
+This is time to ready your gear, but also a chance to hang out with the rest of the Spartans.
+You don't get dialogue options or anything, but you can listen to their conversations, or if you pick up the guitar in the Volga, have a jam session with your comrades-in-arms.
 One of my complaints with Last Light was the game expected me to care about the other Rangers, or there being a traitor in their midst, but I didn't spend enough time with them for that.

 (There's more than that at stake, but also, not really.)